- Abandoned claim

 - Canada Border Services Agency (CBSA)

-CBSA is also responsible for controlling Canada’s borders and deciding who can enter Canada and who must leave.
-CBSA arranges the removal from Canada of refugee claimants who receive a negative decision on their refugee claim and have no other legal options to remain in Canada
+CBSA controls Canada’s borders and decides who can enter Canada and who must leave.
+CBSA removes refugee claimants from Canada if their refugee claim is rejected, and they have no other legal options to remain in Canada.

 - Community Legal Assistance Services For Saskatoon Inner City (CLASSIC)

-An organization that provides free, professional and confidential legal services for people who experience poverty and injustice who otherwise cannot afford legal advice or representation.
+An organization that provides free, professional, and confidential legal services for people in Saskatoon who face poverty and injustice and cannot afford legal advice or a lawyer.

 - Convention Refugee

-A person who meets the refugee definition in the 1951 Geneva Convention relating to the Status of Refugees.
-This definition is used in Canadian law and is widely accepted internationally.
-To meet the definition, a person must be outside their country of origin and have a well founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion.
+A person who meets the refugee definition in the 1951 Geneva Convention on the Status of Refugees.
+This definition is used in Canadian law and is widely accepted around the world.
+To meet the definition, a person must be outside their home country and have good reasons to fear being persecuted because of their race, religion, nationality, membership in a particular social group, or political opinion.

-In order to be accepted as a Convention Refugee in Canada, the Member of the Immigration and Refugee Board – Refugee Protection Division (IRB-RPD) hearing your case, must also decide that:
+To be accepted as a Convention Refugee in Canada, a Member of the Immigration and Refugee Board – Refugee Protection Division (IRB-RPD) must also decide that:

 - Your government cannot protect you

-- You are genuinely afraid to return to your country
+- You are truly afraid to return to your country

 - You have good reason to be afraid based on the situation in your country

-- You cannot live safely in any part of your country, or it would be unreasonable for you to live in another part of your country
+- You cannot live safely or properly in any part of your country

-- You are eligible to make a refugee claim in Canada.
+- You can make a refugee claim in Canada.

 - De Facto Family Members